Master of Science in Nursing - Healthcare Informatics

 - All official college transcripts leading to the bachelor's degree

-- Personal compatibility with the CUW mission
+- Your personal compatibility with the CUW mission

-- Any previous academic issues
+- Address any previous academic issues

 - Professional resume